-- shares of common stock, with a weighted-average exercise price of \$ per share, issuable upon exercise of stock options outstanding as of June 30, 2019 under our 2016 Stock Incentive Plan; - shares of common stock reserved for issuance pursuant to future awards under our 2019 Stock Incentive Plan or our Employee Stock Purchase Plan, plus any future increases in the number of shares of common stock reserved for issuance under our 2019 Stock Incentive Plan or our Employee Stock Purchase Plan pursuant to provisions thereof that automatically increase the share reserve under the plan each year;
+- 2,761,794 shares of common stock, with a weighted-average exercise price of \$1.66 per share, issuable upon exercise of stock options outstanding as of June 30, 2019 under our 2016 Stock Incentive Plan; and - 2,488,206 shares of common stock reserved for issuance pursuant to future awards under our 2019 Stock Incentive Plan or our Employee Stock Purchase Plan, plus any future increases in the number of shares of common stock reserved for issuance under our 2019 Stock Incentive Plan or our Employee Stock Purchase Plan pursuant to provisions thereof that automatically increase the share reserve under the plan each year.

-Unless otherwise indicated or the context otherwise requires, this prospectus reflects and assumes the following:
+Unless otherwise indicated or the context otherwise requires, information in this prospectus reflects and assumes the following:

-split of our common stock, effected on September , 2019; for

-- no exercise of outstanding options or warrants; - the completion of the Holdco Reorganization; - no exercise by the underwriters of their option to purchase up to an additional shares of our common stock; - the conversion of all of our outstanding shares of convertible preferred stock into an aggregate of 8,119,855 shares of common stock immediately prior to the completion of this offering; and - the filing and effectiveness of our amended and restated certificate of incorporation, which will occur immediately prior to the completion of this offering.
+- the 1 for 1.6045 split of our common stock which took place on September 26, 2019; - the issuance of 2,807 shares of common stock from the exercise of stock options on March 25, 2019, which were registered pursuant to Swedish law with the Swedish Companies Registration office on August 27, 2019; - no exercise of outstanding options or warrants; - the completion of the Holdco Reorganization; - no exercise by the underwriters of their option to purchase up to an additional 850,000 shares of our common stock; - the conversion of all of our outstanding shares of convertible preferred stock into an aggregate of 13,028,292 shares of common stock immediately prior to the completion of this offering; and - the filing and effectiveness of our amended and restated certificate of incorporation, which will occur immediately prior to the completion of this offering.